hmans/flutterby-website/site/docs/00-introduction/20-roadmap.html.md

-# Flutterby Roadmap
+# Flutterby Roadmap & Caveats

 Flutterby is currently **under heavy development**.
 Many of its APIs are still in flux, some of its headline features are yet to be implemented, and it probably still has a certain number of bugs.
 {:.intro}

 #### Yet to be implemented:

-- **Live Mode:** you can probably push your project to something like Heroku with a good `config.ru`, but there _will_ be issues, mostly around thread safety.
+- **Live Mode:** is currently highly experimental and should not (yet) be used.
+You can probably push your project to something like Heroku with a good `config.ru` and get away with it, but there _will_ be issues, mostly around thread safety.

-- **Node Persistence:** Flutterby lets you dynamically spawn new nodes, and some day in the future you will be able to persist them back to the file system.
+- **Node Persistence:** Flutterby lets you dynamically spawn new nodes, and some day in the future you will be able to persist them back to the file system, turning Flutterby in a simple database for data-light applications.

 #### In dire need of improvement: